 Disadvantages of Outsourcing

 Offshoring Software Development

 Another disadvantage is bad connectivity.
 To hire a team of people and have them work without supervision is every CEO’s dream, but it is rarely the case.
-In reality you are going to need to travel constantly to the country where your offshore company is established.
-When you establish your company in a country that is to far away this turns costly and tiresome.
-The following table gives you an idea of times and distances to different cities that are commonly used for offshoring IT and software development.
+In reality, you are going to need to travel constantly to the country where your offshore company is established.
+This is another big point for nearshoring to Mexico.
+When you establish your company in a country that is too far away this turns costly and tiresome.
+The following table gives you an idea of the times and distances to different cities that are commonly used for offshore IT and software development.

 Cultural difference is another big disadvantage.
 I know, I know, it shouldn’t be.
 But the reality is that the team of expatriates that you will send to direct the operation (which you should) would probably prefer to go live in a place that’s closer to home and that shares a lot of your culture.

 One last disadvantage is IP theft and security issues.
 You need to find a country where the IP laws are shared with your country.
-Otherwise you could be victim of IP theft which is not a cool thing.
+Otherwise, you could be a victim of IP theft which is not a cool thing.
 There are several companies that can help you with this.
 But the more protected you are the better.
-This is your most valuable assets we are talking about.
+These are the most valuable assets we are talking about.